metablaster/WindowsFirewallRuleset/README.md

 To customize your export\import please take a look into `Modules\Ruleset.Firewall\Public`, which is where you'll find description on how to use export\import module functions.

-**NOTE:** Method 2 is experimental and really slow, you're advised to verify results.
+**NOTE:** `Export-FirewallRule` function is really slow, you're advised to run `Export-RegistryRule` function instead which is as fast as it can be.

 [Table of Contents](#table-of-contents)